xebia/essentials/team-rhythm.md

 Apart from forcing a rhythm with meeting schedules, it is very important for the physical and mental health of developers to take regular breaks.
 It can help a lot to informally synchronize these breaks by taking colleagues to the coffee machine or lunch room.

 Even if rhythm is very important, pragmatism should not become secondary.
-Ad hoc design meetings, quick warroom meetings, toilet breaks they are all ok to have; being too dogmatic about these things is dangerous.
+Ad hoc design meetings, quick war room meetings, toilet breaks they are all ok to have; being too dogmatic about these things is dangerous.

 ### Consequences